DCard2512/GroupProjectData101/README.md

 Everyone should be interested in this analysis because COVID-19 impacted everyone in the world.
 So checking this dataset's reliablability, fairness, and accuracy will make sure that we can depend on the items in the datasheet so that the data in the dataset that anyone can have access to is reliable.
 _________________________________________________________________________________________________________________________________________________________
-## Data Colleciton Considerations Using the Microsft Datasheet Format:
+## Data Colleciton Considerations Using the Microsoft Datasheet Format:

 ## First, we need to ask what is the motivation for the dataset creation?
 So we ask...